 Using IRS and state tax lien filings is one of the most common methods for getting new tax clients.
 It also happens to be one of the most effective.
 A few hundred million dollars of tax resolution services alone are sold each and every year in the United States simply by marketing to federal tax lien lists, which are available directly from your local county clerk and recorder, specialty list brokerages, and credit bureaus.
-The presence of a lien signifies an obvious problem for the taxpayer — a problem you can help solve.
+While not the only way to generate tax settlement leads, the reality is that the presence of a federal tax lien signifies an obvious problem for the taxpayer — a problem you can help solve.

 I would advise reading through this tutorial thoroughly.
 It covers a lot of ground, and introduces marketing concepts you may or may not be familiar with.
 This tutorial in itself is a complete marketing plan for generating $1 million a year in client fees.
 It’s also a fairly thorough introduction to direct mail and telemarketing for lead generation purposes.

 The Big Picture Idea